How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 - High emotional intensity.

-- Example: Thinking “I am a failure” feels identical to *being* a failure.
+- Example: Thinking “I am a failure” feels like being a failure.

 “Thoughts = Mental Events.”
-You observe the thought from a distance, recognizing it as just words or images in your mind.
+You observe thoughts from a distance as words or images.

 - Reduced emotional impact.